 - Time frame from approval of dossier in country to finalization of adoption has been approximately no less than 3 years, however DINAF has made it their priority to concentrate on declaring children waiting to be adopted as “abandoned” and therefore the timeline is expected to be shorter.

 Dirección de Niñez, Adolescencia y la Familia (DINAF)

 The process for adopting a child from Honduras generally includes the following steps:

 - Apply to USCIS to be Found Eligible to Adopt (I-600A)

 - Apply (in country) to USCIS for the Child to be Found Eligible for Adoption (I-600)

 - Bring Your Child Home

 Post Adoptive Requirements

 Post Adoptive Requirements for a Honduras Adoption

-- All families must submit post-adoptive reports following social worker visits at 3 months, 6 months, 9 months, and 12 months; followed by semi-annual reports at 18 and 24 months.
-Annual reports are to be submitted until minor turns 18 years of age.
+- All families must submit post-adoptive reports following social worker visits at 3 months, 6 months, 9 months, and 12 months; followed by semi-annual reports at 18 and 24 months and annual reports there after, until minor turns 18 years of age.